Karstengraefe/ProjectDataEngineering/README.md

 ## Usage

-To start the project, run the following command:
+To start the project (when the containers are down), run the following command:

 ```bash
 docker-compose up